simplystats/simplystats.github.io/_posts/2016-10-20-distributed-masochism-as-a-pedagogical-model.md

-Jeff and I have come to realize that while building new courses with technologies that are new to us we experience particular pains and frustrations which, when docuemted, become valuable learning resources for our students.
+Jeff and I have come to realize that while building new courses with technologies that are new to us we experience particular pains and frustrations which, when documented, become valuable learning resources for our students.
 This process of documenting new-tech-induced pain is only a preliminary step.
 When we actually launch classes either online or in person our students run into new frustrations which we respond to with